-Liz is the Bicycle Coalition of Maine’s development director, and has the honor of serving as the volunteer coordinator for the BikeMaine ride each year!
+Liz is the Bicycle Coalition of Maine’s Development Director, and has the honor of serving as the volunteer coordinator for the BikeMaine ride each year!
 Liz hails originally from Vermont, and after a stint in Washington, DC, has loved settling into her new home in Maine and discovering so many amazing places to ride and people to befriend throughout the state.
-During BikeMaine, you’ll find Liz dancing around BikeMaine Village, lending a hand wherever needed, and working to make BikeMaine the best volunteer experience imaginable for our amazing volunteers!
+During BikeMaine, you’ll find Liz dancing around the BikeMaine Village, lending a hand wherever needed, and working to make BikeMaine the best experience imaginable for our amazing volunteers!

 The Board of the Bicycle Coalition of Maine appointed Coalition members to serve on the BikeMaine Ride Committee, which began meeting in December 2011.

 - Justin Ladd, Vice Chair: Scarborough